rdf32/Googleplay-Predictions/README.md

 # Googleplay-Predictions
-In depth data preprocessing and building ML models for predictions (incomplete/still working on it)
+In depth data preprocessing and ML model for predictions